larsiusprime/boardgames/dragon_pants/README.md

  A. Discarding cards

- Various events in the game will cause a player to discard.
-Players must discard Power cards face-up into a discard pile next to the Deck of Power.
+ Various events in the game will cause a player to discard cards; they should be placed face-up into a separate discard pile next to the Deck of Power.

  B. Card choice